1. Basic Principles for Transcription

 (3) The first letter is capitalized in proper names.

 (4) Personal names are written by family name first, followed by a space and the given name.
-In principle, syllables in given names are not separated by hyphen, but the use of a hyphen between syllables is permitted.
+As a rule, syllables in given names are not seperated by hyphen, but it is admitted to use a hyphen between syllables.
+(Transcription in ( ) is permitted.)

 |민용하||Min Yongha (Min Yong-ha)||송나리||Song Nari (Song Na-ri)|